-July 2022.
-The UK hit 40.3°C and the country lost its collective mind.
-Train tracks buckled, runway tarmac melted, and vet surgeries were flooded with dogs suffering from heatstroke.
-It was a wake-up call that British summers are not what they used to be.
-The Met Office now says heatwaves like that will become a regular feature of UK weather, not a freak event.
-Your dog does not care about weather statistics though.
-They just know they are too hot, and they need help dealing with it.
+In July 2022, the UK hit 40.3°C, and the entire country literally went into panic mode.
+Train tracks buckled, runway tarmac melted, and vet surgeries were filled with dogs suffering from heatstroke.
+It was a wake-up call that British summers are no longer what they used to be.
+The Met Office now says such heatwaves may become a regular part of UK weather, not a freak event.
+But your dog doesn’t care about weather statistics.
+All he knows is that he’s feeling too hot and needs help.

-Dog cooling products have exploded in popularity since then, and for good reason.
-The right cooling mat, vest, or bandana can stop your dog from overheating during a walk, keep them comfortable indoors when the conservatory feels like an oven, and even prevent a trip to the emergency vet.
-At dogfoodsuk.com we have been researching and testing these products specifically for UK conditions, because what works in Arizona does not necessarily work in Hampshire.
+After that, the popularity of dog cooling products increased significantly, and the reason is clear.
+The right cooling mat, vest, or bandana can prevent your dog from overheating during walks, keep them comfortable indoors when the conservatory feels like an oven, and even help prevent emergency vet visits.
+At Dogfoodsuk, we research and test these products for UK conditions, as what works in Arizona may not necessarily work the same in Hampshire.

-This guide walks you through everything worth knowing about dog cooling products.
-The science behind why they work.
-Which ones are worth your money.
-How to pick the right ones for your dog.
-And what to do if things go wrong and your dog starts showing signs of heatstroke.
-Because knowing which cooling mat to buy means nothing if you do not also know the emergency signs.
+This guide covers everything you’re genuinely worth knowing about dog cooling products: how they work, which products are worth your money, and how to choose the right option for your dog.
+And what should you do if things go wrong and your dog starts showing signs of heatstroke?
+Because just knowing which cooling mat to buy isn’t enough if you don’t understand the emergency signs.

 Dogs and humans handle heat completely differently.
-We sweat through millions of pores across our skin.
+We sweat through millions of pores in our skin.
 Dogs have sweat glands only on their paw pads and nose.
-Their main cooling mechanism is panting, which evaporates moisture from the mouth, tongue, and upper airway to release body heat.
-It works reasonably well in normal temperatures but it has a hard ceiling.
-When the air around your dog is already hot, panting becomes less and less effective because there is less temperature difference to drive evaporation.
+Their main cooling mechanism is panting, which evaporates moisture from the mouth, tongue, and upper airways and releases body heat.

-Speaking of tarmac.
-The ground temperature is something most owners do not think about, but it matters enormously.
-On a 25°C day, asphalt surfaces can reach 52°C. At that temperature, paw pads blister and burn within seconds.
+At this temperature, paw pads can blister and burn within seconds.
 The Kennel Club recommends the seven-second test.
-Press the back of your hand against the pavement.
-If you cannot hold it there for seven seconds, it is too hot for your dog’s paws.
+Press the back of your hand on the pavement.
+If you can’t hold it there for seven seconds, it’s too hot for your dog’s paws.
 No exceptions.

-The PDSA recommends walking dogs before 8am or after 8pm during summer and skipping vigorous exercise entirely when the temperature climbs above 20°C. That might sound cautious until you talk to a vet who has treated a golden retriever for heatstroke after its owner insisted on “just a quick walk” at lunchtime.
+This may seem cautious, unless you talk to a vet who has treated a golden retriever for heatstroke because the owner insisted on “just a quick walk” at lunchtime.
 There is no quick walk in 33°C heat.

 Signs of heatstroke you need to recognise

-Heatstroke does not announce itself gently.
-It escalates fast.
-Every dog owner should be able to spot the early warning signs, because catching it early is the difference between a scary afternoon and a dead dog.
-The RSPCA and the Blue Cross both publish detailed symptom lists that are worth memorising.
+Heatstroke doesn’t come on quietly.
+It escalates very fast.
+Every dog owner should know how to spot early warning signs, because catching them in time can mean the difference between a scary afternoon and a dead dog.
+Both the RSPCA and Blue Cross publish detailed symptom lists that are worth remembering.

-Heavy, frantic panting is the first sign.
-All dogs pant when they are warm, but heatstroke panting looks different.
-It is louder, faster, and more desperate than the lazy panting you see after a normal walk.
-Your dog might be drooling excessively and the drool can be thick or stringy.
-Their gums may turn bright red, pale pink, or even slightly blue, which means oxygen is not circulating properly.
-That last one is a red alert.
+Heavy and frantic panting is the first sign.
+All dogs pant when they’re warm, but panting with heatstroke looks different.
+It’s louder, faster, and more desperate than the lazy panting after a normal walk.
+Your dog may also drool excessively, and the drool may be thick or stringy.
+Gums can turn bright red, pale pink, or even slightly blue, which means oxygen isn’t circulating properly.
+This last one is a clear red alert.

-Watch for changes in behaviour too.
-A dog struggling with heat will become lethargic and unsteady.
-They might stagger, seem confused, stop responding to their name, or just lie down and refuse to move.
-Vomiting and diarrhoea are common as the body’s systems begin to fail.
-In the worst cases, dogs can seizure or lose consciousness.
+Also watch for behavioral changes.
+A dog struggling with heat may become lethargic and unsteady.
+They may stagger, appear confused, stop responding to their name, or simply lie down and refuse to move.
+Vomiting and diarrhea are common as the body’s systems begin to fail.
+In worst cases, dogs may have seizures or lose consciousness.

-The early signs are easy to miss if you are not paying attention.
-I have watched people at country shows point and laugh at a dog sprawled flat on its side, tongue hanging out, chest heaving.
-That dog was not being lazy.
+That dog wasn’t lazy.
 It was probably in the early stages of heatstroke.
-If you ever suspect heatstroke, stop what you are doing, move your dog into shade, offer water, and phone your vet.
-Calling the vet when nothing is wrong costs you a phone call.
-Not calling when something is wrong could cost you your dog.
+If you ever suspect heatstroke, stop what you’re doing, get the dog into the shade, offer water, and call the vet.
+If nothing is wrong, calling the vet only costs a phone call.
+If something is wrong and you don’t call, it could cost your dog’s life.

 How cooling products actually work

-Not all dog cooling products use the same approach, and understanding the difference helps you buy the right thing.
-There are four main types of cooling technology used in the products you will find in UK shops and online.
+Not all dog cooling products use the same approach, and understanding the difference helps you buy the right product.
+Products found in UK shops and online typically use one of four main types of cooling technology.

 Gel cooling uses a pressure-activated gel layer.
-When your dog lies on a gel mat, their body weight compresses the gel, which absorbs and dissipates heat from their body.
-Some gel mats can be chilled in the fridge first for extra cooling power.
-Gel products work regardless of humidity, which is a real advantage during muggy UK heatwaves.
-The downside is that the gel gradually warms up as it absorbs heat, and once it is warm you need to wait for it to recool or stick it back in the fridge.
+When your dog lies down on the gel mat, their body weight compresses the gel, and the gel absorbs and dissipates heat from the body.
+Some gel mats can even be chilled in the fridge first for extra cooling.
+Gel products work despite humidity, which is a real advantage during muggy UK heatwaves.
+The downside is that the gel gradually warms as it absorbs heat, and once it warms, you have to wait for it to cool down again, or put it in the refrigerator.

-Phase-change cooling is the heavy-duty option.
-These products contain special packs or inserts that you freeze beforehand.
-Once frozen, they maintain a consistent cool temperature for hours.
-You will find this technology in premium cooling vests and some cooling collars.
-It delivers the strongest, most consistent cooling of any approach, but it requires a freezer and the cooling packs only last one cycle before needing to be refrozen.
-For short walks in brutal heat, nothing beats it.
+Phase-change cooling is a heavy-duty option.
+These products have special packs or inserts that need to be frozen first.
+After freezing, they maintain a consistent cool temperature for hours.
+This technology is found in premium cooling vests and some cooling collars.
+It provides the strongest and most consistent cooling of any approach, but it requires a freezer, and the cooling packs only last for one cycle before they need to be refrigerated.
+For short walks in brutal heat, nothing beats this.

-Passive cooling covers products that do not use any active technology at all.
-Elevated beds lift your dog off the ground so air can circulate underneath them.
-Pet pools let your dog submerge and cool off through direct water contact.
+Passive cooling covers products that don’t use any active technology.
+Elevated beds lift your dog off the ground, allowing air to circulate underneath.
+Pet pools allow dogs to cool off in water through direct water contact.
 Both rely on basic physics rather than gels, polymers, or freezable inserts.
-They are simple, reliable, and they always work as long as there is airflow or water available.
+They’re simple, reliable, and work as long as airflow or water is available.

 Cooling mats for dogs

 A cooling mat is the most useful dog cooling product you can own.
-Your dog does not need to wear anything, learn anything, or cooperate in any way.
-They just lie down on it and the mat does the rest.
-If your dog refuses to tolerate a vest or a bandana, and some dogs absolutely will refuse, a cooling mat is your best bet.
+Your dog doesn’t need to wear anything, learn anything, or cooperate.
+They simply lie down on it, and the mat does the rest.
+If your dog can’t tolerate a vest or bandana, and some dogs refuse altogether, a cooling mat is your best bet.

-Gel cooling mats are the strongest performers for UK heatwaves.
-Brands like the Pet Cooling Mat available on Amazon UK use pressure-activated gel that absorbs body heat continuously while your dog is resting on it.
-Heavier dogs get better contact with the gel, so the mat works harder for a Labrador than it does for a Yorkshire Terrier.
-Prices range from about £15 for a small mat up to £40 for an extra-large one.
-Most are durable, wipe-clean, and designed to withstand some chewing.
+Gel cooling mats perform strongest for UK heatwaves.
+Brands like Pet Cooling Mat, available on Amazon UK, use pressure-activated gel that continuously absorbs body heat while the dog rests.
+Heavier dogs have better contact with the gel, so the mat works more effectively for a Labrador than a Yorkshire Terrier.
+Prices start at around £15 for a small mat and can go up to £40 for an extra-large mat.
+Most mats are durable, wipe-clean, and designed to withstand some chewing.

-Self-cooling fabric mats are lighter and cheaper, usually starting around £10.
-They use special fabrics that feel cool to the touch and dissipate body heat through conduction.
-They are more portable than gel mats, which makes them decent for car journeys and days out, but the cooling effect is gentler.
-These are better suited to warm days rather than full heatwave conditions where you need something with more punch.
+Self-cooling fabric mats are lighter and cheaper, usually starting at around £10.
+These use special fabrics that feel cool to the touch and dissipate body heat through conduction.
+These are more portable than gel mats, so they’re decent for car journeys and days out, but the cooling effect is gentler.
+They’re better suited for warm days, not full heatwave conditions where more robust cooling is needed.

 Size is critical.
-A mat that only covers half your dog’s body is a mat doing half the job.
-Measure your dog from nose to tail while they are lying down, then add a decent margin on each side so all four paws are on the surface.
-A Mastiff crammed onto a mat sized for a spaniel is a waste of money.
+A mat that covers only half your dog’s body is only doing half the job.
+Measure your dog from nose to tail in a lying-down position, then add a decent margin on each side so all four paws are on the surface.
+A cramped Mastiff on a spaniel-sized mat is a waste of money.

-Where you put the mat matters as much as which mat you buy.
-A cooling mat in direct sunlight or in a stuffy room with the windows shut is fighting a losing battle.
-The mat needs airflow around it to dissipate the heat it absorbs from your dog.
-Tiled kitchen floors, shady spots in the garden, and rooms with open windows on opposite sides for a through-draft are ideal.
-Carpet is the worst surface because it insulates the mat from below and traps heat underneath.
+Where you place the mat matters as much as which mat you buy.
+In direct sunlight or in a stuffy room with the windows closed, a cooling mat is already fighting a losing battle.
+The mat needs airflow around it to dissipate the heat absorbed from the dog.
+Tiled kitchen floors, shady spots in the garden, and rooms with open windows on opposite sides to allow a through-draft are ideal.
+Carpet is the worst surface because it insulates the mat from beneath and traps heat.

 Cooling vests for dogs

-A cooling vest is the product you reach for when you need to take your dog outside during hot weather.
-Mats only work when your dog is lying down.
-A vest works while you are walking, which is exactly the moment your dog is generating the most body heat and needs the most help.
+A cooling vest is a product you use when it’s essential to take your dog outside in hot weather.
+Mats only work when the dog is lying down.
+The vest works during walking, which is precisely when the dog is generating the most body heat and needs the most help.

 Most cooling vests sold in the UK use evaporative technology.
-You soak the vest in cold water, squeeze out the excess, and put it on your dog.
-The wet fabric covers the chest and belly, areas where major blood vessels run close to the skin surface.
-Cooling the blood in these areas cools the entire body as it circulates.
-The Ruffwear Swamp Cooler and the Hurtta Cooling Vest are both solid choices available on Amazon UK, typically priced between £40 and £60.
+You soak the vest in cold water, squeeze out the excess water, and then put it on the dog.
+The wet fabric covers the chest and belly, areas where major blood vessels are close to the skin surface.
+The blood in these areas cools, and then the entire body begins to cool through circulation.
+The Ruffwear Swamp Cooler and Hurtta Cooling Vest are both solid choices available on Amazon UK, usually priced between £40 and £60.

 Evaporative vests work well in typical UK summer conditions.
-Our heatwaves, while getting worse, still usually come with moderate rather than tropical humidity.
-The evaporation process is efficient in those conditions.
-On a really muggy day, the vest will dry out faster and you will need to re-soak it more often.
-Carry a bottle of water with you so you can do this on the go.
+Our heatwaves are getting worse, but the humidity isn’t usually at tropical levels.
+The evaporation process is efficient in these conditions.
+On a really muggy day, the vest may dry quickly, and you’ll need to re-soak it more often.
+Carry a water bottle with you so you can re-wet it on the go.

 Getting the right fit is non-negotiable.
-A loose vest will not make proper contact with your dog’s skin, so the cooling effect goes to waste.
-A vest that is too tight restricts movement and breathing.
-Measure your dog’s chest girth, right behind the front legs, and check each brand’s sizing chart before ordering.
-Sizing varies enormously between brands.
-A medium in one range might be a large in another.
+A loose vest will not make proper contact with the dog’s skin, so the cooling effect will be lost.
+A too-tight vest can restrict movement and breathing.
+Measure your dog’s chest girth, just behind the front legs, and check each brand’s sizing chart before ordering.
+Sizing varies greatly between brands.
+A medium in one range may be a large in another.

 Cooling bandanas for dogs

 A cooling bandana is the cheapest and simplest cooling product you can buy.
-It is essentially a strip of fabric, often containing cooling polymer beads or gel, that you soak in water and tie around your dog’s neck.
-The damp fabric cools the neck area where major blood vessels run close to the surface.
-It will not cool your dog as effectively as a full vest, but it costs a fraction of the price and works well for shorter walks.
+It’s basically a strip of fabric, often with cooling polymer beads or gel, that you soak in water and tie around your dog’s neck.
+The damp fabric cools the neck area, where major blood vessels are close to the surface.
+It won’t cool your dog as effectively as a full vest, but it costs a fraction of the price and works well for shorter walks.

-The big advantage of bandanas is tolerance.
-Most dogs could not care less about wearing one.
-It is lightweight, it does not restrict movement, and it feels similar to a normal collar.
-Even dogs that kick up a fuss about vests will usually accept a bandana without complaint.
-They are also incredibly portable.
-You can keep a pre-soaked one in your pocket or bag and pull it out when your dog starts getting warm.
+A big advantage of bandanas is their durability.
+Most dogs don’t notice any noticeable difference from wearing a bandana.
+It’s lightweight, doesn’t restrict movement, and feels like a normal collar.
+Even dogs who fuss over vests usually accept a bandana without complaint.
+It’s also incredibly portable.
+You can keep a pre-soaked bandana in your pocket or bag and use it whenever your dog starts to feel warm.

 Prices are low.
-Most cooling bandanas for dogs cost between £5 and £15 on Amazon UK.
+Most cooling bandanas for dogs on Amazon UK cost between £5 and £15.
 The Hurtta Cooling Bandana is a reliable pick that uses the same evaporative technology as their vests, just in a simpler format.
-Some brands sell multipacks of three or four, which is handy because you can keep one at home, one in the car, and one in your walking bag.
+Some brands sell multipacks of 3 or 4, which is handy because you can keep one at home, one in the car, and one in your walking bag.

-There are two main types to choose from.
-Polymer bead bandanas contain small beads that swell when soaked and release water slowly over time.
-These stay cool longer, often up to an hour or more, but the beads make the fabric bulky when fully saturated.
-Plain fabric bandanas are lighter and less intrusive but dry out faster, usually within 30 to 45 minutes.
-For a quick 20-minute walk around the block, a plain fabric bandana is perfectly adequate.
+There are 2 main types to choose from.
+Polymer bead bandanas have small beads that swell when soaked and slowly release water over time.
+These stay cool longer, often 1 hour or more, but when fully saturated the beads make the fabric bulky.
+Plain fabric bandanas are lighter and less intrusive, but dry faster, usually within 30 to 45 minutes.
+A plain fabric bandana is perfectly adequate for a quick 20-minute walk around the block.

-Fit it snug enough that the damp fabric sits against the skin, not on top of the fur.
-You should be able to slip two fingers between the bandana and your dog’s neck.
-If your dog has a thick double coat, part the fur underneath so the fabric makes direct contact with the skin.
-The whole point is to cool the blood vessels in the neck, and a layer of insulating fur between the bandana and the skin blocks that from happening.
+Make it fit snug enough that the damp fabric sits against the skin, not just on top of the fur.
+You should be able to slip 2 fingers between the bandana and the dog’s neck.
+If your dog has a thick double coat, part the fur at the bottom so the fabric makes direct contact with the skin.
+The whole point is to cool the blood vessels in the neck, and if there’s a layer of insulating fur between the bandana and the skin, it won’t work properly.

 Cooling coats for dogs

-A cooling coat is a bigger, more substantial version of a cooling vest.
-It extends from the chest all the way back to the hindquarters, covering a much larger surface area of the dog’s body.
-More surface area means more evaporative cooling, which means a stronger overall effect.
+A cooling coat is essentially a bigger and more substantial version of a cooling vest.
+It extends from the chest to the hindquarters, covering a much larger surface area of the dog’s body.
+More surface area means more evaporative cooling, and therefore a stronger overall effect.
 The trade-off is that a wet cooling coat is heavier than a vest, bulkier, and takes longer to dry.

-Cooling coats shine with large breeds and thick-coated dogs.
-A German Shepherd or a Newfoundland with a dense double coat generates and traps enormous amounts of body heat.
-A vest covering just the chest does not have enough surface area to make a real dent.
-A full-body cooling coat soaks through to the skin, bypassing that insulating layer of fur, and provides cooling across a much wider area.
+Cooling coats are especially useful for large breeds and thick-coated dogs.
+A dog like a German Shepherd or Newfoundland, with a dense double coat, generates and traps a lot of body heat.
+A vest that only covers the chest doesn’t provide enough surface area to make a real difference.
+Full-body cooling coats soak down to the skin, bypassing the insulating layer of fur, and provide cooling over a much wider area.
 These dogs genuinely benefit from the extra coverage.

-The weight issue is real though.
-A large cooling coat, fully soaked, can weigh a couple of kilos.
-That is manageable for a 35kg Labrador but it is a lot for a 6kg Cavalier King Charles Spaniel to haul around.
-For small breeds, stick with a vest or bandana.
-The cooling coat is designed for bigger bodies.
+The weight issue is real.
+A large cooling coat, when fully soaked, can weigh up to a couple of kilos.
+This is manageable for a 35kg Labrador, but it may be too much for a 6kg Cavalier King Charles Spaniel.
+A vest or bandana would be better for smaller breeds.
+Cooling coats are designed for larger bodies.

-Some of the better cooling coats use a dual-layer construction.
-The inner layer holds water against your dog’s body while the outer layer slows evaporation, stretching the cooling effect from maybe 30 minutes to an hour or more.
-The Hurtta Cooler Coat uses this approach and is available in sizes from XXS to XXL.
-For dogs that also swim, the EzyDog Doggy Flotation and Cooling Coat doubles as a buoyancy aid, which is a clever bit of dual-purpose design.
+Some better cooling coats use dual-layer construction.
+The inner layer holds water against the dog’s body, while the outer layer slows evaporation.
+This can stretch the cooling effect from 30 minutes to 1 hour or more.
+The Hurtta Cooler Coat uses a similar approach and is available in sizes from XXS to XXL.
+For dogs who also swim, the EzyDog Doggy Flotation and Cooling Coat doubles as a buoyancy aid, a smart dual-purpose design.

-Look for buckle and clip fastenings rather than Velcro.
-Velcro gets clogged with dog hair fast and loses its grip after a few weeks.
-Proper buckles are more secure and last much longer.
-Reflective strips are worth having if you are walking early in the morning or late in the evening, which is when you should be walking your dog during a heatwave anyway.
+Look for buckle and clip fastenings instead of Velcro.
+Velcro clogs very fast with dog hair and can lose grip after a few weeks.
+Proper buckles are more secure and longer-lasting.
+Reflective strips are also worth having if you walk early morning or late evening, and during a heatwave the dog should be walked at this time anyway.

 Elevated dog beds

-An elevated dog bed does not have any cooling technology built into it.
-No gel, no polymers, nothing to soak or freeze.
+There’s no cooling technology built into an elevated dog bed.
+No gel, no polymers, no need to soak or freeze anything.
 It works on pure physics.
-By lifting your dog off the ground, air can circulate freely underneath their body, and that moving air carries heat away.
-Compare this to a regular dog bed with a thick foam base on a carpeted floor, where heat has nowhere to go except back into your dog.
-The difference is significant.
+When the dog is above ground, air circulates freely beneath its body, and the moving air carries heat away.
+Compare this to a regular dog bed with a thick foam base on a carpeted floor, where heat has nowhere to go but back into the dog’s body.
+The difference is quite noticeable.

-These beds are particularly useful at night.
-During a heatwave, the temperature inside your house can stay uncomfortably high well after the sun goes down.
-Your dog cannot sweat to cool down while sleeping, so a dog on a standard bed can spend the entire night feeling warm and restless.
-An elevated bed in a ventilated room gives them a sleeping surface that actually dissipates heat rather than trapping it.
-It is the same principle as sleeping on a camping cot instead of a foam mattress on the ground.
+These beds are especially useful at night.
+During a heatwave, temperatures inside the house can remain uncomfortably high even after the sun goes down.
+Your dog can’t cool down by sweating while sleeping, so a standard bed can leave him feeling hot and restless all night.
+An elevated bed in a ventilated room provides a sleeping surface that actually dissipates heat rather than trapping it.
+It’s the same principle as sleeping on a camping cot instead of a foam mattress on the ground.

-Build quality is the main thing to watch.
-Cheap elevated beds with thin fabric and flimsy frames sag under the weight of anything larger than a terrier.
-Look for heavy-duty ripstop nylon or similar tough fabric on a steel or aluminium frame.
-The K&H Pet Products Elevated Cot and the Petsfit Elevated Dog Bed are both well-reviewed on Amazon UK and priced between £25 and £50, which is reasonable for something that should last several summers.
+Build quality is something to watch out for.
+Cheap elevated beds, with thin fabric and flimsy frames, can sag under the weight of a dog larger than a terrier.
+Look for heavy-duty ripstop nylon or similar tough fabric, with a steel or aluminum frame.
+The K&H Pet Products Elevated Cot and Petsfit Elevated Dog Bed are both well-reviewed on Amazon UK and are usually priced between £25 and £50, which is reasonable for a product that should last for several summers.

 Some elevated beds come with clip-on canopies.
-These are worth considering if the bed will live outdoors.
-A shaded, elevated bed in the garden gives your dog a ventilated resting spot protected from direct sun, which is about as good as it gets for passive cooling.
-The canopy also provides some shelter from light rain, useful in a British summer that can flip between heatwave and thunderstorm within the same afternoon.
+If the bed will be used outdoors, these are worth considering.
+A shaded elevated bed in the garden gives your dog a ventilated resting spot that’s protected from direct sun and is a robust setup for passive cooling.
+The canopy also provides some shelter from light rain, which is useful in the British summer as the scene can change from heatwave to thunderstorm in the same afternoon.

 Keep the fabric clean.
-Dog hair, dirt, and debris clog the mesh and block airflow.
-Brush off hair regularly and hose the bed down every few weeks.
-Most have removable, machine-washable fabric tops.
-A clean bed with clear mesh works noticeably better than one that has not been cleaned in months.
+Dog hair, dirt, and debris can clog the mesh and block airflow.
+Regularly brush off hair and hose down the bed every few weeks.
+Most beds have removable, machine-washable fabric tops.
+Clean bedding with a clear mesh performs noticeably better than bedding that hasn’t been cleaned in months.

 Pet pools for dogs

-Direct water contact is the fastest way to bring a dog’s body temperature down.
-If your garden has space for it, a dog paddling pool gives your dog a way to self-regulate their temperature whenever they feel too warm.
-They walk in, stand or lie in the water, and the heat drains out of them.
-It is simple, effective, and dogs that enjoy water absolutely love having their own pool.
+Direct water contact is the fastest way to lower a dog’s body temperature.
+If you have space in your garden, a dog paddling pool gives your dog the opportunity to regulate his own temperature when he feels too warm.
+He enters the pool, stands or lies down in the water, and heat begins to drain from his body.
+It’s simple, effective, and dogs who enjoy water love their own pool.

-Do not use a cheap children’s inflatable pool.
-Dogs have claws, and they stand in pools with their full body weight pressing down.
-An inflatable pool designed for a toddler will puncture within hours of a medium-sized dog using it.
-Purpose-built dog pools are made from thickened PVC or heavy-duty rubber with reinforced bottoms.
-They cost between £20 and £50, which is more than a children’s pool, but they will survive the entire summer rather than one afternoon.
+Don’t use cheap children’s inflatable pools.
+Dogs have claws and stand in the pool with their full body weight.
+Inflatable pools designed for toddlers can puncture within a few hours of use by a medium-sized dog.
+Purpose-built dog pools are made from thickened PVC or heavy-duty rubber, with reinforced bottoms.
+These cost between £20 and £50, which is more than a children’s pool, but they can survive a whole summer, not just a single afternoon.
 The Pecute Foldable Dog Pool is one of the top sellers on Amazon UK, available in several sizes and made from puncture-resistant PVC.

-Size matters.
-The pool needs to be deep enough for your dog to get their belly wet, because that is where the most effective cooling happens.
-A shallow puddle that only covers their paws is better than nothing but it will not do much during a proper heatwave.
-For most dogs up to spaniel size, a medium pool works.
-Go large for Labradors, Retrievers, and anything bigger.
+Size does matter.
+The pool should be deep enough to allow your dog’s belly to get wet, as that is where cooling is most effective.
+A shallow puddle that only covers the paws is better than nothing, but won’t help much in a proper heatwave.
+A medium pool works for most dogs up to spaniel size.
+For Labradors, Retrievers, and larger dogs, choose a larger size.

 Change the water daily.
 During a heatwave, change it twice a day.
-Stagnant water heats up fast and can harbour bacteria.
-Keep the pool in a shaded spot if possible.
-Water sitting in direct sun will warm to bath temperature within a couple of hours and stop providing any cooling benefit at all.
-Under a tree or next to a shaded wall is the ideal position.
+Stagnant water heats up quickly and can harbor bacteria.
+If possible, place the pool in a shaded spot.
+In direct sun, the water can warm to bath temperature within a couple of hours, after which the cooling benefit is virtually lost.
+Under a tree or near a shaded wall is an ideal position.

-Not every dog likes water, and you should not force it.
-Let your dog approach the pool at their own pace.
-Put treats around the edge and in the shallow end.
-Some dogs will wade in happily once they realise how good the cool water feels.
-Others will never show any interest.
+Not every dog likes water, and you shouldn’t force it.
+Let your dog approach the pool at its own pace.
+Place treats around the edge and in the shallow end.
+Some dogs, once they sense the cool water, will happily jump in.
+Other dogs are never interested.
 Respect their preference.
-A pool your dog refuses to use is just a large puddle taking up space in your garden.
+A pool that the dog doesn’t use just becomes a big puddle taking up space in the garden.

 Safety first.
-Never leave a dog unattended with a pool, especially puppies or very small dogs.
-Even shallow water is a drowning risk for a toy breed.
-Empty the pool when you are not using it.
-This prevents accidents and stops it becoming a mosquito breeding ground, which is becoming a real concern in parts of the UK as temperatures rise.
+Never leave a dog unattended in a pool, especially puppies or very small dogs.
+Shallow water can be a drowning risk for even toy breeds.
+Empty the pool when it’s not in use.
+This prevents accidents and prevents the pool from becoming a mosquito breeding ground, which is becoming a real concern as temperatures rise in some parts of the UK.

 Cooling collars for dogs